dutc/neocrisis/README.md

 The orbital defense platforms can be controlled via JSON REST APIs.
 There are two endpoints.

-The server is located at:
+The server can be found at:

 http://neocrisis.xyz

+Instructions for how to request or send info to the server is below.

 endpoint URL | HTTP verb | params | description
 -------------|-----------|--------|-------------